dfusilier/type-director-compass/README.md

 ### Define your constraints

-Font scales built from constraints defined via a SASS map in the following format:
+Font scales are built from constraints defined via a SASS map in the following format:

 ```scss
 $font-scales: (